Nithin218/awesome-taxonomy-of-hallucination-types-in-large-language-models-for-research-applications/README.md

-# awesome-taxonomy-of-hallucination-types-in-large-language-models-for-research-applications
-A taxonomy categorizing hallucination types in large language models, with a focus on their causes, characteristics, and implications for research applications.
 # Awesome LLM Hallucination in Research Applications

-A curated collection of research papers, datasets, tools, implementations, and learning resources on the topic of **hallucination in large language models, with a focus on research and scholarly-communication applications** — including citation fabrication, finding misattribution, and citation-integrity verification.
+A curated collection of research papers, datasets, tools, implementations, and learning resources on **hallucination in large language models (LLMs), with a focus on research and scholarly-communication applications** — including citation fabrication, finding misattribution, and citation-integrity verification.

-This repository accompanies an AI-assisted research paper on the same topic and documents the full curation and verification process, including an independent citation-integrity audit of every reference used.
+This repository accompanies an AI-assisted research paper on the same topic and documents the curation and verification process, including an independent citation-integrity audit of every reference used.

 ---